roman-milk/roman-milk.github.io/a-blackmail-tale.md

  Where from here?
 Will Krista be welcomed into the marriage bed?
 Will Donna behave?
 Will Abby continue to expose her seamier side.

  Voting is certainly one way to indicate you'd like to read more, (hint).
-Report_Story #1